Srijita-31/Srijita-31/README.md

 -  # Hi!! 👋 I'm Srijita
-- I’m passionate about **AI/ML** and love working on projects that involve real-world problem-solving.
+- I’m passionate about **AI/ML** and love to work on projects that involve real-world problem-solving.

 📚 Currently learning advanced concepts in **Machine Learning** and exploring **Computer Vision**.